 CBD reaches peak concentrations within three minutes, causing the effects to be felt shortly after consumption.
 However, the effects last for a few hours only.

 Despite being an effective method of delivery, vaping has different side effects.
 These include coughing, dry mouth and throat, and shortness of breath(24).
+Vaping may not be appropriate for everyone and carries health risks.

 Studies showed that lung diseases and injuries, such as collapsed lung and lipoid pneumonia, are associated with vape use(25).